SanderMertens/flecs/docs/HierarchiesManual.md

 </div>

 #### Advantages vs. ChildOf
 The main benefit of `Parent` hierarchies is that they do not significantly change the memory layout of components in the ECS storage.
 A query that does not interact with the hierarchy will perform the same whether entities are organized in a hierarchy or not.
-This can be a significant benefit over `ChildOf` hierarchies, especially if the application contains many small (prefab) hierarchies, where both performance improvement and memory footprint reduction can be over an order of magnitude.
+This can be a significant benefit over `ChildOf` hierarchies, especially if the application contains many small (prefab) hierarchies.
+Switching to `Parent` hierachies can improve performance and reduce memory footprint by over an order of magnitude.

 In addition to not fragmenting the storage, `Parent` hierarchies have additional performance benefits when used in combination with prefabs.
-This is due to the following reasons:
+This is because:

-- Prefab hierarchy instantiation does not cause table creation, which can be especially significant when an application has many queries/systems.
+- Prefab hierarchy instantiation does not cause table creation when using `Parent` hierarchies.
+- Because no new tables are created, no tables have to be matched with queries.
+The more queries an application has, the larger the performance improvement will be.
 - Prefabs that use `Parent` hierarchies build a "TreeSpawner", which caches the structure and tables of the prefab hierarchy.
+This is not possible for `ChildOf` hierarchies, because tables are not the same across instances.
 - Instance children can inherit components from prefab children, which reduces memory footprint and copy overhead.

 #### Disadvantages vs. ChildOf
 In most cases `Parent` hierarchies will outperform `ChildOf` hierarchies, but there are a few exceptions:

-- Children in a `Parent` hierarchy are stored in a vector, which means that deleting a child can be an O(n) operation.
-This can be expensive, especially if a parent has many (think thousands) children.
+- Children in a `Parent` hierarchy are stored in a vector, which means that deleting a child is an O(n) operation.
+If a parent has many (think thousands) children,this can be an expensive operation.
 If this is the case, consider using a `ChildOf` hierarchy.
 - Queries with multiple terms where one is a `ChildOf` term may perform worse.
-This is largely due to children of multiple parents being stored in the same table, which means a query needs to do more work to filter out matching entities.
+This is largely due to children of multiple parents being stored in the same table, which means a query needs to do more work for `ChildOf` terms to filter out matching entities.

 The O(n) cost of deleting children does not apply when deleting the parent.
 In that case children are deleted in bulk, which does not require scanning the children vector.